 Beauty is told that if a coin lands heads she will be woken on Monday and Tuesday mornings, but after being woken on Monday she will be given an amnesia inducing drug, so that she will have no memory of what happened that day.
 If the coin lands tails she will only be woken on Tuesday morning.
+At no point in the experiment will Beauty be told what day it is.
 Imagine that you are Beauty and are awoken as part of the experiment and asked for your credence that the coin landed heads.
 What is your answer?